thingsdb/go-thingsdb/README.md

 ### Leave

-Use this function to stop listening for events on a room.
+Leave will stop listening for events on a room.

 *Example:*